Asher-MS/pybuster/README.md

 <h1>pybuster</h1>

-A python tool for Enumeration websites
+A python tool for Enumerating websites